 For more information about the Undergraduate Curriculum Committee, visit the CAS Undergraduate Curriculum Committee information page.

 Deadlines for new course proposals can be found on the GSAS Curriculum Committee website.
 Please keep in mind that new course proposals are usually due at the beginning of the semester prior to the one in which the course will run, i.e. Spring 2014 courses are due at the start of the Fall 2013 semester.

-All new course proposals should include an Graduate New Course Proposal Form and a Syllabus.
+All new course proposals should include a New Course Proposal Form from the GSAS Form page and a Syllabus.

 New syllabi should contain all of the following:

 - a description of the course as it would appear in the bulletin (250 words or less)